ofa-/windguru/README.md

 OFA's Windguru
 ==============

-OFA's windguru is a rewrap of windguru.cz weather forecast web-site as an offline webapp for iPhone.
+OFA's windguru is a webapp that wraps windguru.cz weather forecast web-site as an offline webapp for iPhone and other mobile devices.
+Individual spots forecasts are shown in a synthetic graph view, or as tabular data.
+Layered menus provide quick access to a selection of favorite spots.

 This project provides two flavours of the same feat: